NYC Car Accident Attorney

 Punitive Damages Filed by a Car Accident Attorney in NYC

-These damages differ from both noneconomic and economic compensation.
-When the negligence displayed by the at-fault party is egregious, punitive damages are viable.
+The court may award punitive damages for egregious negligence.
 Under these circumstances, the damages intend to punish the wrongdoer.
 The court or jury decides on the amount of punitive damages, which are usually much higher than compensatory ones.